MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 ## Task #3: Configure Visits Edit Form

-In this task you will configure a form to edit information about individual visit record
+In this task, you will configure a form to edit information about individual visit records.

 1. Expand **EditScreen1** under **Tree view**
 2. Select **EditForm1**